MamaboloKhutjo/MamaboloKhutjo/README.md

 ## About Me
-🎓- I'm a first-year [Software Development student](https://www.rosebankcollege.co.za/qualifications/iie-diploma-in-it-in-software-development/) at IIE Rosebank College Pretoria, South Africa.
+🎓- I'm a [Software Development student](https://www.rosebankcollege.co.za/qualifications/iie-diploma-in-it-in-software-development/) at IIE Rosebank College Pretoria, South Africa.
 I'm passionate about building impactful and efficient software solutions.
 I am constantly learning and exploring new technologies to enhance my skillset.<br>
 🖥️- I have a strong foundation in Java, HTML, and CSS

 <h3 align="left">Languages and Tools:</h3>